 These pillars form the four strategic orientations of the bio-based industry in Europe.

-This Agenda extends beyond the original, by explicitly incorporating new feedstock such as aquatic-based sources, bio-waste and CO2.
+The 2017 SIRA explicitly incorporates new feedstock such as aquatic-based sources, bio-waste and CO2.
 In addition, it more actively pursues the crossover between ‘traditional’ value chains.
-This ‘multi-value-chain’ approach increases opportunities to convert and valorise new feedstocks into a wide array of bio-based products:
+This ‘multi-value-chain’ approach increases opportunities to convert and valorise new feedstocks into a wide array of bio-based products.